HANDS-ON SCIENCE PROGRAM AT INDIAN HILLS ELEMENTARY IN SLC

 How can you volunteer with the Hands-On Science Program?

-1. Class & Field Trip Volunteer:
+1. Lab & Field Trip Volunteer:

-Student learning during hands-on science and engineering labs are enhanced with additional adult support.
+Student learning during hands-on science and engineering labs is enhanced with additional adult support.
 The labs are already written and will be set up on the day of the labs.
 Volunteers come in right before the class begins and then help guide students through the lab.
 Science knowledge is not necessary.
 We will train you before the students arrive.
 Ideally, each lab will have 1-3 adult volunteers.
 You can volunteer to help with one lab, all labs, field trips, or any combination.

 2. STEAM Fair Judge: